> June Tabor > Songs > The Earl of Aboyne

 The Earl of Aboyne

 The Earl of Aboyne goes to London, leaving his wife behind.
 She hears that he has been courting others.
 When he returns, she makes a fine show but disdains him.
 He prepares once again to depart, and says she may not go with him.
 She dies for love.
-This rather confused story seems to have no historical basis (at least not based on the names in the ballad). [from the Traditional Ballad Index]
+This rather confused story seems to have no historical basis (at least not based on the names in the ballad).
+[Traditional Ballad Index]

 Ewan MacColl sang The Earl of Aboyne in 1956 on his and A.L.
 Lloyd’s Riverside anthology The English and Scottish Popular Ballads (The Child Ballads) Volume IV.
 This and 28 other ballads from this series were reissued in 2009 on MacColl’s Topic CD Ballads: Murder·Intrigue·Love·Discord.
 Kenneth S. Goldstein commented in the album notes: